demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 Incident state
 Displays the state of the incident
 Security policy match
-Displays the security policies that matched the change request parameters
+Displays the security policies that matched the change request parameters.
 Change request details
-the change request parameters
+The change request parameters.
 Team members
 A list of the analysts who participated in this incident.
 Decision
-Filtering the decisions for the change management from the Change request documentation Change request documentation
+Filtering the decisions for the change management from the change request documentation.
+Change request documentation
 Displays all the documented phases in the change management process.
 Work plan
 Information regarding the playbook tasks from the Work Plan.
 Attachments
-The FW logs that were queried for the change request Timeline information
+The firewall logs that were queried for the change request.
+Timeline information
 Information regarding the incident timeline, such as: time occurred, last update, closed time, etc.
 Closing information